This section provides information about known issues with and design limitations of the Memcache API for NDB Cluster.

 implemented in MySQL 5.6.4 and later. ndbmemcache in previous

-versions of MySQL Cluster does not support fractional seconds.
+versions of NDB Cluster does not support fractional seconds.